- What is TESOL teacher?

 Students can also enroll in bachelor’s degree programs in ESL or TESOL online or in traditional university classes, which will enable them to work abroad or in the United States.
-Prospective teachers who already have bachelor’s degrees (do not have to be in ESL or TESOL) can get master’s degrees in ESL at a program like the USC Rossier School of Education.
+Prospective teachers who already have bachelor’s degrees (do not have to be in ESL or TESOL) can get their master’s degrees in ESL through a program like our partner the USC Rossier School of Education.

 It is important to consider where you want to work.
 Many schools abroad require only a bachelor’s degree in any subject area, while American public schools require state certifications in ESL, EFL or ESOL.
 If you wish to work in the United States, you should check with individual states’ departments of education for certification requirements.
 See our TESOL certification roadmap for additional information.